tommaso-borgato/wildfly-kubernetes-example/README.md

 # Intro

-This repo demonstrates running a clustered [WildFly](https://www.wildfly.org/) application on [Kubernetes - Minikube](https://minikube.sigs.k8s.io/docs/start/) using an [NGINX Ingress Controller](https://docs.nginx.com/nginx-ingress-controller/) to expose the application outside the Kubernetes cluster;
+This repo demonstrates running a [WildFly](https://www.wildfly.org/) application on [Kubernetes - Minikube](https://minikube.sigs.k8s.io/docs/start/) using an [NGINX Ingress Controller](https://docs.nginx.com/nginx-ingress-controller/) to expose the application outside the Kubernetes cluster;
 The [NGINX Ingress Controller](https://docs.nginx.com/nginx-ingress-controller/) is configured to support Sticky Sessions;

 An Ingress Controller is a component in a Kubernetes cluster that configures an HTTP load balancer according to Ingress resources created by the cluster user.